Why should I learn this stuff?

 GROUP BY c.CustomerID, YEAR(o.OrderDate)

-ORDER BY c.CustomerID, YEAR(o.OrderDate)
+ORDER BY c.CustomerID, YEAR(o.OrderDate) Highlight and Execute

 --Aggregate of character data